Ataxia–telangiectasia: Immune problems

 If the tests show significant abnormalities of the immune system, a specialist in immunodeficiency or infectious diseases will be able to discuss various treatment options.
-Absence of immunoglobulin or antibody responses to vaccine can be treated with replacement gamma globulin infusions, or can be managed with prophylactic antibiotics and minimized exposure to infection.
-If antibody function is normal, all routine childhood immunizations including live viral vaccines (measles, mumps, rubella and varicella) should be given.
-In addition, several "special" vaccines (that is, licensed but not routine for otherwise healthy children and young adults) should be given to decrease the risk that an A–T patient will develop lung infections.
+The absence of immunoglobulin or antibody responses to the vaccine can be treated with replacement gamma globulin infusions or can be managed with prophylactic antibiotics and minimized exposure to infection.
+If antibody function is normal, all routine childhood immunizations, including live viral vaccines (measles, mumps, rubella, and varicella), should be given.
+In addition, several "special" vaccines (that is, licensed but not routine for otherwise healthy children and young adults) should be administered to decrease the risk that an A–T patient will develop lung infections.
 The patient and all household members should receive the influenza (flu) vaccine every fall.
-People with A–T who are less than two years old should receive three doses of a pneumococcal conjugate vaccine (Prevnar) given at two month intervals.
+People with A–T who are less than two years old should receive three doses of a pneumococcal conjugate vaccine (Prevnar) given at two-month intervals.
 People older than two years who have not previously been immunized with Prevnar should receive two doses of Prevnar.
 At least 6 months after the last Prevnar has been given and after the child is at least two years old, the 23-valent pneumococcal vaccine should be administered.
 Immunization with the 23-valent pneumococcal vaccine should be repeated approximately every five years after the first dose.

 In people with A–T who have low levels of IgA, further testing should be performed to determine whether the IgA level is low or completely absent.
 If absent, there is a slightly increased risk of a transfusion reaction.
-"Medical Alert" bracelets are not necessary, but the family and primary physician should be aware that if there is elective surgery requiring red cell transfusion, the cells should be washed to decrease the risk of an allergic reaction.
+"Medical Alert" bracelets are not necessary.
+The family and primary physician should be aware that if there is elective surgery requiring red cell transfusion, the cells should be washed to decrease the risk of an allergic reaction.

 People with A–T also have an increased risk of developing autoimmune or chronic inflammatory diseases.
-This risk is probably a secondary effect of their immunodeficiency and not a direct effect of the lack of ATM protein.
+This risk is likely a secondary effect of their immunodeficiency and not a direct effect of the lack of the ATM protein.
 The most common examples of such disorders in A–T include immune thrombocytopenia (ITP), several forms of arthritis, and vitiligo.